AriFordsham/GHCWiki/commentary/compiler/backends/llvm/installing.md

 # Installing & Using the LLVM Back-end

-The patches needed can be found at:
+The patch needed can be found at:

-- GHC Patch (applies to GHC): [ http://www.cse.unsw.edu.au/\~davidt/downloads/ghc-llvmbackend-latest.patch](http://www.cse.unsw.edu.au/~davidt/downloads/ghc-llvmbackend-latest.patch)
+- GHC Patch (applies to GHC): [ http://www.cse.unsw.edu.au/\~davidt/downloads/ghc-llvmbackend-full.dpatch](http://www.cse.unsw.edu.au/~davidt/downloads/ghc-llvmbackend-full.dpatch)

-- LLVM Patch (applies to LLVM): [ http://www.cse.unsw.edu.au/\~davidt/downloads/llvm-ghc.patch](http://www.cse.unsw.edu.au/~davidt/downloads/llvm-ghc.patch)
+The back-end also lives in a Git repository where the actual development work is done, this can be found at [ https://cgi.cse.unsw.edu.au/\~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/](https://cgi.cse.unsw.edu.au/~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/).
+The Git repository only includes the core back-end, not the changes needed to the rest of GHC.

-These are the patches that you should be working with, they are 'stable'.
-The back-end also lives in a Git repository where the actual development work is done, this can be found at [ https://cgi.cse.unsw.edu.au/\~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/](https://cgi.cse.unsw.edu.au/~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/)
+**Update (24/03/2010)**: The changes required to LLVM for it to work with the back-end have been accepted upstream.
+You now just need to grab a recent 2.7 (since Pre-release1) build of LLVM or build your own copy from SVN trunk.

 # Installing